Saint0-0/Ro_Ghoul_Autofarm/README.md

 ```

 > **Note**\
-> Your webhook will be automatically saved so no need for re entering it.\
+> Your webhook will be automatically saved so no need to re-entering it.\
-> Your wallpaper will be automatically saved so no need for re entering it.\
+> Your wallpaper will be automatically saved so no need to re-entering it.\
 > Your selected stage and skills will be saved so no need for toggling them over and over again.

 # Welcome to Exulus!

 > **Note**
-> Please put this in your autoexecute folder.
+> Please put this in your "autoexecute" folder.

 ```lua
 print("Hi")